Chicago at a Glance

 Chicago offers its residents an array of leisure activities, which give the city its special flair.

-With nearly three million people living in Chicago, it is the most populated city in the Midwestern United States.
-The current US president Barack Obama spent most of his life in Chicago, as did several other well-known personalities, such as the famous 1920s gangster Al Capone, and the 1990s basketball legend Michael Jordan – to name a few celebrities!
+With more than 2.7 million people living in Chicago, it is the most populated city of Illinois and all other Midwestern United States.
+The current U.S. president Barack Obama spent most of his life in Chicago, as did several other well-known personalities, such as the famous 1920s gangster Al Capone, and the 1990s basketball legend Michael Jordan – to name a few celebrities!

-The city’s notoriety is not only expressed by the people inhabiting Chicago past and present, but also in films, art, literature and music, which makes it that much more interesting for those keen on living in the Windy City.
+The city’s notoriety is not only expressed by the people who have made Chicago their home past and present, but also in films, art, literature and music, which makes it that much more interesting for those keen on living in the Windy City.

 Expats considering choosing Chicago as an expat destination will be pleased to hear that Chicago is a relatively young city, with the median age being around 33.
 Many people living in Chicago are foreign-born, making the city a great mix of cultures and languages to be heard and seen on the streets.